 Considering Features of A Universal Testing Machine

 In addition to the basic requirements, universal test equipment should have several inherent features.
 UTMs tend to have a strong top and bottom cross-piece that can move the substantial side members up and down.
-This makes the machine ideal for applying pressure to different materials.
-The device should have several interlinked components separate from the strongly built frame to do this effectively.
+It makes the machine ideal for applying pressure to different materials.
+To do this effectively, the device should have several interlinked components separate from the strongly built frame.

 The system needs to have a hydraulic control system, which needs to be localized.
 This part comprises an oil pump that supplies steady oil flow into the primary cylinder of the load unit.
 It does not pulsate the oil flow.
 This flow contributes to the load being smoothly applied to the specimen.
 An electrical motor and a sump power the oil pump in a hydraulic power unit.
 Electrical or hydraulic power might be used to supply force via the controllers.